ZiyiChennn/SafeDiffuser/README.md

 ```

 # Acknowledgements
-The diffusion model implementation and organization are based on Michael Janner's difuser repo: https://github.com/jannerm/diffuser
+The diffusion model implementation and organization are based on Michael Janner's diffuser repo: https://github.com/jannerm/diffuser